 The best snorkel spots have beautiful, healthy corals in interesting topographical formations.
 You will also find lots of fish in many varieties.
-And some of them have surprises, like dolphins and turtles.
+And some of them have surprises, like turtles and manta rays.

-You will also find many spots with excellent reef depths of 15 feet or less.
+You will also find many snorkeling Hawaii spots with excellent reef depths of 15 feet or less.